aetperf/aetperf.github.io/_posts/2023-09-15-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ## Train/test split

 In this section, we split our dataset into two distinct sets – the training set and the testing set.
-First, we identify our target variable, which is what we want to predict – in this case, it's "TAVG," representing average temperature.
+First, we identify our target variable, which is what we want to predict – TAVG.
 We also define our features, which are the input variables used to make predictions.
-These features include weather-related data like precipitation (PRCP), minimum temperature (TMIN), maximum temperature (TMAX), time-related attributes, and derived features.

 ```python
 target = "TAVG"